 After much searching I finally choose a RAV4 by Toyota.
 It fit the dimensions of my large paintings but wasn’t too over sized for day to day driving.
 So I’ve downsized slightly in order to have a fully flat surface for transporting plants & Art.
 The back seat is a bench style while most of the larger ones have bucket style seats.

 Oh, and I was able to get it in green.
 Not a color offered very frequently anymore.
 One of the things that was a big pleasant surprise since I hadn’t had a new car in decades, was all the new technology built into cars nowadays.
 The new toys helped with the sorrowful transition I felt on abandoning my old friend.

 Some feature strongly defined focal points while other subjects are diffused, allowing you to meander through the tangles of flowers, leaves and stems.
 Koi provide the pivotal “Turning Point” between the water and air while leaving ripples which you know will be gone again in moments.
-Tibetan prayer flags wave in the breeze sharing the brilliance of Koi colors.
+Tibetan prayer flags flutter in the breeze sharing the brilliance of Koi colors.
 Time, movement and transience are significant subjects in these meditative paintings.

 “THE WORK OF FOUR EXTRAORDINARY ARTISTS EACH ONE FOCUSING ON THE UNIQUE AND VARIED WAYS THAT COLOR LIVES IN OUR LIVES”

 March 26 – June 17, 2013 Art-trium Gallery.
 25 Melville Park Rd, Melville NY 11747

 Friday, April 5, 2013.
 5:30 – 7:00 pm With music performance by Sally Shorrock and Friends

 This Show is Sponsored by the Huntington Arts Council

 SOME OF THE MIXED MEDIA PAINTINGS ON VIEW by the Artist, Mary Ahern